iits-consulting/otc-auth/README.md

 `login idp-oidc --idp-name <idp_name> --os-auth-url <authorization_url> --client-id <client_id> --client-secret <client_secret>`

-The argument `--client-id` is required, but the argument `--client-secret` is only needed if configured on the IdP..otc
+The argument `--client-id` is required, but the argument `--client-secret` is only needed if configured on the IdP.

 ## Cloud Container Engine
 Use the `cce` command to retrieve a list of available clusters in your project and/or get the remote kube configuration file.
 You can see the help page by entering `cce --help` or `cce -h`.